Our Services

 Helpful Resources

-See below for important details on warning signs, prevention strategies, diagnostic tests, and professional guidance that could impact your next steps.
+Below, you'll find important details on warning signs, prevention strategies, diagnostic tests, and professional guidance.

 Microsleeps are brief, involuntary episodes of sleep that last from a fraction of a second up to 30 seconds.
 During a microsleep, your brain essentially "blinks"—you lose awareness of your surroundings even if your eyes stay open.
 Though they may seem harmless, microsleeps can pose a serious safety risk in everyday life.